10 Jun How to get kids to listen and follow routines

 When I first started doing this with my nephew I had to say have you checked the chart a lot because he would go and sit down and watch tv, eat breakfast and then go and sit down and watch tv, brush his teeth and then go and sit down and watch tv.

 Each time I would just say is there anything left on your chart?

 The other recommendation is to put these in a number of places in your house or in your classroom.

 Put one on the fridge door, in the bathroom and in your child’s bedroom, so that wherever they go in the morning, there is a visual timetable to refer to.

 At first, you will have to keep telling your child to come back and look at what they have to do but after a while, they just know that if they finished one thing they need to go back to the chart and check if there was still anything left.

 This gives them the structured scaffolding to get more and more independent with getting organized.

 5. Practice the routine

-The next tip I’ve got for you is to practice this routine on a morning in the holidays.
+Another great way to get kids to listen and follow routines is to practice this routine on a morning in the holidays.
 So make the visual timetable over the holidays and then have a few practice runs with the child when you know they’re not necessarily having to get out by a certain time because at first, it will take a long time.
 But over time as a child gets to learn the steps in their sequence, it should speed up.

 By practising it when you’re not in a really stressful situation it can really help.